 What is your geekiest secret?: I must admit I have a fair number of ‘geeky’ secrets.
 But probably one of the most embarrassing is that I’m a big fan of anime and manga (Japanese cartoons and comics) and have been to a few parties/conventions in cosplay (look that one up!).
 I like to think I have been careful enough to ensure no pictures exist, but you never know there may be some very embarrassing snaps lurking out there in the either.

-What do you like to do when you’re not in the lab?: I’m generally the type of person who always likes to be busy, so I keep myself occupied with a fair number of hobbies, ranging from crocheting to cycling.
-However my favourite ‘out of lab’ activity, other than writing, is hiking and I take every opportunity I can to take myself away somewhere green.
+What do you like to do when you’re not in the lab?: I’m the type of person who always likes to be busy, so I keep myself occupied with a fair number of hobbies, ranging from crocheting to cycling.
+However my favorite ‘out of lab’ activity, other than writing, is hiking and I take every opportunity I can to take myself away somewhere green.

 What is the most exciting aspect of your research?: Like so many scientists, I’m attracted to the possibilities inherent in working at the edge of our understanding.
 I like the almost romantic notion that every stone we turn adds to the jigsaw of current knowledge.
 Although the thrill of new discovery is often balanced by the frustration of attempting to make sense of these discoveries, the way the knowledge unfolds is always a very exciting process!